Sublet and Assignment Clauses in Commercial Leases

 Types of Assignment and Sublease Clauses

-Here are the various clauses you may find your landlord's commercial lease.
+Here are the various clauses you might find in your landlord's commercial lease.

 No Assignment or Sublease Clause